lalitashan25-prog/lalitashan25-prog.github.io/Hand-Sign-Recognition/README.md

 - **Data Collection:** Images of custom hand signs were captured, and the corresponding landmark coordinates were recorded.
 - **Preprocessing:** The landmark data was centered, normalized, and flattened into a structured dataset.
-- **Dataset Structure:** Stored with 43 columns (1 index column representing the hand sign category and 42 coordinate columns for the 21 landmarks $\times$ 2 axes).
+- **Dataset Structure:** Stored with 43 columns (1 index column representing the hand sign category and 42 coordinate columns for the 21 landmarks x 2 axes).

 ![Dataset Structure](dataset-structure.png)